wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.3.7 =
+Important bugfix and minor improvements

 = 1.3.6 =
 Minor improvements to [pdb_list] shortcode search and sort, bug fixes for select/other form fields